 Manual

-Once downloaded, you'll find both 64-bit and 32-bit Windows versions of the libraries.
+Once downloaded, you'll find x86, x64 and arm64 Windows versions of the libraries.
 Follow these steps to get started:

 - Download the libraries from the Releases page.